leafsphp/new-docs/leaf-api/v/2.0/getting-started/first-app.md

 `Post::all()` is a method which will query our database and retrieve all our `posts` for us, we're using `json()` to send all our posts to a client as JSON.

 All that's left now is to add a route for our controller.
-In `App\Routes.php`:
+In our `App\Routes` directory:

 ```php
 $app->setNamespace('\App\Controllers');